Netball

 What is netball?

 Netball is a fun, engaging team sport for both boys and girls.
-Players wear bibs which assign them to specific positions, and the game is played on a rectangular court with the aim to score in uniquely shaped nets at either end of the court.
+Players wear bibs which assign them to specific positions, and the game is played on a rectangular court to score in uniquely shaped nets at either end of the court.

 Equipment needed